bigJigz/deity_generator/README.md

 ## :sparkles: Features ##

-:heavy_check_mark: Provides a range of deity's with associated names, alignments, and features.;\
+:heavy_check_mark: Provides a range of deity's with associated names, alignments, and features.

 ## :rocket: Technologies ##